Related videos:

 Meliá Hotels International announced this Wednesday the immediate cessation of its operations in 15 hotels in Cuba, becoming the latest major Spanish chain to leave the island.

-The Mallorca-based chain was the largest foreign operator in Cuba, with approximately 33 hotels and about 14,000 rooms, and reported losses of four million euros in its Cuban operations in 2024, with an average occupancy rate of 34.1% in the first quarter of 2026.
+The Balearic chain was the largest foreign operator in Cuba, with approximately 33 hotels and around 14,000 rooms, and it reported losses of four million euros from its Cuban operations in 2024, with an average occupancy of 34.1% in the first quarter of 2026.

-In its statement to the National Securities Market Commission, Meliá acknowledged that "the vast majority of hotels are currently closed and inactive due to the energy problems and decline in demand that the Republic of Cuba has been experiencing."
+In its statement to the National Securities Market Commission, Meliá acknowledged that "the vast majority of hotels are currently closed and inactive due to the energy issues and drop in demand that the Republic of Cuba has been experiencing."

-Iberostar confirmed on Tuesday that it has ceased operations and marketing for 12 of its 18 hotels in Cuba since June 1, all linked to Gaviota/GAESA, describing the situation as "critical and complex."
+Iberostar confirmed on Tuesday that it ceased operations and marketing for 12 of its 18 hotels in Cuba as of June 1, all linked to Gaviota/GAESA, describing the situation as "critical and complex."

 Among the hotels abandoned by Iberostar is the Selection La Habana, the tallest hotel building in Cuba with 42 floors, inaugurated in March 2025 with an investment of 200 million dollars.

-The Canadian Blue Diamond Resorts confirmed its departure effective May 30, leaving behind 62 hotels and over 12,900 rooms under brands such as Royalton, Memories, Starfish, Mystique, and Resonance.
+The Canadian Blue Diamond Resorts confirmed its exit effective May 30, leaving behind 62 hotels and over 12,900 rooms under brands such as Royalton, Memories, Starfish, Mystique, and Resonance.

-The company attributed its decision to "a combination of factors, including reduced or suspended flights to Cuba, operational challenges affecting the destination, and a deterioration in hotel operating conditions."
+The company attributed its decision to "a combination of factors, including reduced or suspended flights to Cuba, operational challenges affecting the destination, and a decline in hotel operating conditions."

-Archipelago International, the Southeast Asian hotel giant with over 200 establishments worldwide, announced its permanent departure from six hotels in Cuba under its Aston brand, located in Havana, Varadero, Cayo Coco, and Holguín.
+Archipelago International, the Southeast Asian hotel giant with over 200 establishments worldwide, announced its definitive departure from six hotels in Cuba under its Aston brand, located in Havana, Varadero, Cayo Coco, and Holguín.

 Airlines are also reducing flights to Cuba due to the crisis